-Prepaid expenses
+Prepaid Expenses

 Prepaid expenses consist of upfront costs paid upon the commencement of an operating lease for modular buildings.
-The costs are to be amortized over the 48 month term of the lease beginning August 2014.
+The costs are to be amortized over the life of the lease.

-Property and equipment
+Property and Equipment

 Property and equipment is stated at cost less accumulated depreciation and is depreciated using the straight-line method over the estimated useful life between 5-7 years.
 Betterments of \$5,000 or more that naturally add to the value of related assets or materially extend the useful lives of assets are capitalized.
 Expenses for repairs and maintenance are recorded as operating expenses as occurred.